cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 Tutorial 3 Python: Model creation and code generation in the API
 ================================================================

 The outline for this tutorial is shown on the :ref:`Tutorial 3<tutorial3>` page.
 These are the Python instructions.
 For the same tutorial in C++ please see the :ref:`Tutorial 3 in C++<tutorial3_cpp>` page instead.

-Requirements:
+*Requirements*

-    - :download:`tutorial3.py` Either the skeleton code, or ..
+    - :download:`tutorial3.py` Either the skeleton code; or
-    - :download:`tutorial3_complete.py` the completed tutorial code
+    - :download:`tutorial3_complete.py` the completed tutorial code.

 .. contents:: Contents
     :local:

 0: Setup
 ========
 Navigate into the :code:`tutorial3` folder and check that you can run the skeleton code against the libCellML library successfully.
-Running the
+Running the template:
-template:

 .. code-block:: console